Logitar/Logitar.NET/src/EventSourcing/Logitar.EventSourcing.EntityFrameworkCore.SqlServer/README.md

 ### Create a new migration

 Execute the following command to create a new migration.
+Do not forget to specify a migration name!

-`dotnet ef migrations add CreateEventTable --project src/Logitar.EventSourcing.EntityFrameworkCore.SqlServer --startup-project src/Logitar.Demo.Ui`
+`dotnet ef migrations add <YOUR_MIGRATION_NAME> --project src/Logitar.EventSourcing.EntityFrameworkCore.SqlServer --startup-project src/Logitar.Demo.Ui`